jshumphrey/f1db/README.md

 # f1db

-This Python code maintians a SQLite database of Formula One race data, and provides some functionality to facilitate the process of running queries against it, and visualizing the output of those queries.
+This Python code maintains a SQLite database of Formula One race data, and provides some functionality to facilitate the process of running queries against it, and visualizing the output of those queries.

 ## Requirements